databio/databio_genomes/asset_pep/README.md

 To add an asset, you will need to add a row in `assets.csv`.
 Follow these directions:

 - `sample_name` - just use `{genome}-{asset_name}` for now
-- `genome` - the genome (namespace) you want to serve this asset under
+- `genome` - the human-readable genome (namespace) you want to serve this asset under
-- `asset_name` - the human-readble name you want to serve this asset under.
+- `asset_name` - the human-readble asset name you want to serve this asset under.
-- `asset_recipe` - this should be the unique identifier for the recipe you want to build
+- `asset_recipe` - the unique identifier for the recipe you want to build (use `refgenie list` to see [available recipes](http://refgenie.databio.org/en/latest/build/))

 Your asset will be retrievable from the server with `refgenie pull {genome}/{asset_name}`.